GeorgeGevorkyan/EXT/README.md

       - If you need more information about GitHub Pages, you can get it [here](https://docs.github.com/en/pages).

   3. Another Hosting services
+      If you use another Hosting services, clone our repository and deploy it into your server.

-**After that**, add in your HostPilot account a **Redirect URL** (URL where user will be sent after authorization, if you clone our repository, URL will be look like this https://URL_TO_YOUR_GITHUB_REPO/index.html )
+**After that**, [add](https://kb.intermedia.net/article/63780) in your HostPilot account a **Redirect URL** (URL where user will be sent after authorization)

 **Now** you can use

 ## Built with
-  **OIDC client** - Library to provide OpenID Connect (OIDC) and OAuth2 protocol support for client-side, browser-based JavaScript client applications
+  **OIDC client** - Library to provide OpenID Connect (OIDC) and **OAuth2** protocol support for client-side, browser-based JavaScript client applications

 ## License
  [MIT](https://github.com/intermedia-net/extend-api-samples-dev/blob/main/LICENSE)

-## Help
+## Feedback
- If you're looking for help, try [Developer Support](https://developer.intermedia.com/articles/feedback.html).
+  Feel free to send us feedback on [Developer Support](https://developer.intermedia.com/articles/feedback.html).